prooph/mongodb-snapshot-store/docs/interop_factories.md

                     'wtimeout' => 0, // How long to wait (in milliseconds) for secondaries before failing.
                     'journal' => false, // Wait until mongod has applied the write to the journal.
                 ],
-            ],
+                'serializer' => 'My\Serializer' //<-- optional, service name of a custom serializer ],
         ],
     ],